 How is tonsillitis diagnosed?

-If the infection is viral in nature, you need to fight it off naturally, and even if bacteria is to blame, you can heal without the inference of antibiotics.
-(5) You can naturally improve recovery time and help prevent future infections by following the immune-boosting tips below.
+If the infection is viral in nature, you need to fight it off naturally, and even if bacteria is to blame, you can treat it without the inference of antibiotics.
+(6) You can naturally improve recovery time and help prevent future infections by following the immune-boosting tips below.

 4 Natural Remedies for Tonsillitis

 When your body’s under stress, you need plenty of downtime to help speed up healing.
 Prioritize getting good sleep (at least seven to nine hours a night), give yourself a break from the gym or your usual exercise routine for a few days, and do what you can to reduce stress.
 Any unwanted stress takes away your body’s limited energy, which you want to put toward getting better fast.